 Each CB shall have a membership of between eight and 12 people.
 Membership in the CB shall be open to all interested parties and is not conditional on membership in any organization.
-The opportunity to join a CB shall be advertised on the AHRI website and through other appropriate media, and targeted, proactive outreach may be conducted in order to get participation from specific interest categories.
+The opportunity to join a CB shall be advertised on the AHRI website and through other appropriate media, and targeted, proactive outreach may be conducted to get participation from specific interest categories.
 Outreach efforts shall be documented as evidence of attempts to obtain balance.
 A waiting list of candidates may be kept when the CB has sufficient membership.

 Applications for CB membership are managed by AHRI staff.
-When there is a membership opening the AHRI staff person assigned to the CB shall make a recommendation to the StdC, who is responsible for approval of CB members. , Selection of members shall be based on the criteria of industry expertise and knowledge of and interest in AHRI standards.
+When there is a membership opening the AHRI staff person assigned to the CB shall make a recommendation to the StdC, who is responsible for approval of CB members.
+Selection of members shall be based on the criteria of industry expertise and knowledge of and interest in AHRI standards.

-Membership of the CB shall show a balance of interests; no single Interest Category (see Section 4.6.4) shall constitute a majority of the membership of the Consensus Body.
-If balance is not able to be maintained then targeted outreach should be made to achieve balance; evidence of outreach shall be recorded.
+Membership of the CB shall show a balance of interests; no single Interest Category (see Section 4.6.4) shall constitute a majority of the membership of the CB.
+If balance is not able to be maintained, then targeted outreach should be made to achieve balance; evidence of outreach shall be recorded.

-Applicants for CB membership shall identify their affiliation, funding or sponsorship, and other interests using the AHRI Conflict of Interest form and shall also identify the Interest Category best describing the interests that they are representing.
+Applicants for CB membership shall identify their affiliation, funding or sponsorship, or other interests being represented, and shall identify the Interest Category best describing the interests that they are representing.
 The names, affiliations, and Interest Category of the CB members shall be made available to any interested party upon request.